Adenoscan (Adenosine)

 - dizziness and lightheadedness

-- discomfort in the throat, neck or jaw
+- discomfort in throat, neck, or jaw

 - burning sensation